RedHatNordicsSA/linux4win/content/thews.md

 Here is the explanation of your [environments](lab0.md)

 Workshop items:
-- Operations walkthrough (using Cockpit)
+- Operations walkthrough (using the web console)
   - [**lab1** *Software management*](lab1.md)
     - Installing software
     - Updating software